 - Original orders entered in your absence (common for military service personnel)

-- Misconduct and unfit parenting such as abuse, neglect or a parents’
+- Misconduct and unfit parenting such as neglect or involvement in drug or alcohol abuse

 - Domestic violence

 - The original custody and visitation arrangement is no longer in the child’s best interest anymore

 Divorce, Child custody and visitation orders are established based on the facts and circumstances that prevail when they are issued.
 They can be modified when circumstances change, but the change must be significant and the court will make its decision based on the best interests of the child.

 Representing clients throughout Houston, Sugar Land and Galveston, Texas, the family law attorneys of Hendershot Cannon Martin & Hisey, P.C., can help you petition the court for a modification, or help you contest a proposed modification.

 We represent clients in all types of modifications, including: